igorski/MWEngine/README.md

 When NDK builds fail, be aware that _ndk-build_ doesn't like it when paths contain spaces (yeah...)

+In case the Java build fails due to missing classes, see below to compile the audio engine as a library using CLI.

 #### Using CLI

 After making sure you have all the correct tools (see _Environment setup_):